All Insights

 What banking taught me

-DBS and TD both have services.
+Large banks all have services.
 They also have modular monoliths.
 The smart teams use the right tool.
 The teams in trouble - the ones with 200 microservices and three engineers per service - are usually the ones that picked microservices for marketing reasons.

 Don't let your architecture be a hiring brand decision.
 Let it be an engineering decision.